mulllhausen/software-notes/debian7os-setup.md

 download the crt file and place it in `/etc/ssl/certs/myhostname.com.crt`

-if there is an intermediate certificate (pem) file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem` and also download the root certificate authority file and place it in `/etc/ssl/certs/myhostname.com.root.pem`
+if there is an intermediate certificate (pem) file then download it and place it in `/etc/ssl/certs/myhostname.com.intermediate.pem`.

+if the root certificate authority file is not in `/etc/ssl/certs` (eg `/etc/ssl/certs/startcom_ca.pem` for startssl.com) then also download this file and place it in `/usr/share/ca-certificates/mozilla/startcom_ca.pem` then link to it like so:

+    sudo ln -s /usr/share/ca-certificates/mozilla/startcom_ca.pem /etc/ssl/certs/startcom_ca.pem

 concatenate the crt and intermediate pem file: